Do You Need a Retaining Wall Permit? Complete Guide

 Frequently Asked Questions

 Homeowners can build small retaining walls under the permit threshold.
-For permitted walls, you can act as owner-builder but must follow the engineered plans exactly.
-The wall must pass inspection regardless of who builds it.
+For permitted walls, you can act as an owner-builder but must follow the engineered plans exactly and pass all inspections.
+The wall must meet the same standards regardless of who builds it.
+For walls over 4 feet, the engineering cost and complexity make professional construction strongly advisable.

 Cities We Cover for Retaining Wall Permits